0xl30/Fastfetch-Config/README.md

 ## 🚀 Usage

-Simply open your terminal to display system information.
+Fastfetch will automatically display your system information when you open a new terminal session.

 ## 🔧 Configuration